 “I got pucks in deep and I wanted use my body more to get in front on the net,” said Bazarin.
 I’m just willing to do it and get the dirty work going.”

-Bazarin, who now has three goals and five assists on the season, passed his goal (2) and assist (4) totals from last season.
+Bazarin, who now has three goals and five assists on the season, tied his goal (3) totals and passed his assist (4) totals from last season.

 In nineteen games played with the Stouffville Spirit last season, Bazarin had two goals and four assists.